Slavery and Human Trafficking Statement

 Supplier Engagement

-Proforest supports us to evaluate the performance of our Tier 1 suppliers each year, in order to ensure compliance with our palm policy commitments and to help drive improvement through the supply chain.
+Proforest supports us to evaluate the performance of our Tier 1 palm suppliers each year, in order to ensure compliance with our palm policy commitments and to help drive improvement through the supply chain.
 Proforest also supports us to investigate grievances and provides recommendations for Tier 1 supplier follow up.

 Collaboration at Origin: Indonesia, Brazil and Guatemala